KNChiu/MemTask/README.md

 ### Integrating with MCP Client
 1. Add this server to the MCP client configuration
 2. Use the stdio protocol for communication
-3. Manage memories and tasks via tool invocation API
+3. Manage memories and tasks via tool invocation MCP

 ### Extension Features
 1. **Vector Search**: Integrate ChromaDB or other vector databases